lrycabel/training/README.md

 # training

 I just test GitHub functionality.
 This line has been added from dev machine.
-Commit done on main branch
+The commit done on main branch